Return to main page

 4th Gate(the sun) rises in the fourth portal for one-and-thirty mornings(i.e. sixth month has 31 days) ...

 3rd GateOn that day the day is equalized with the night ...
-And the sun ... rises thirty mornings(i.e. the seventh month of 30 days begins at the fall equinox) ...
+And the sun ... rises thirty mornings(i.e. the seventh month of 30 days contains at the fall equinox) ...

 2nd GateAnd the sun rises ... for thirty mornings(i.e. the eighth month has 30 days)